 A beautiful beach on the Road to Hana with a swing hanging from a tree, outlooking out into the pretty blue waters with lava rocks coming out of the ocean.

-Ke’anae Peninsula & Arboretum – Mile Marker 16.5
+Banana Bread and Coastal Views at Keʻanae Peninsula – Mile Marker 16.5

 Halfway to Hana Stand – Mile Marker 17

 It’s another great stop for banana bread or a bite to eat.
 They serve hot dogs, cheeseburgers, freshly made sandwiches, fresh fruit, chips, and a variety of drinks.
-Conveniently, they also have a cash station and camera batteries if you forget to bring those.
+Conveniently, they also have a cash station and camera batteries in case you forget to bring them.

 Upper Waikani Falls at Mile Marker 19.
 There are called the 3 Bears after Goldie Locks & the 3 Bears.
 There is a large waterfall, a medium waterfall and a small waterfall.